We must fight BJP-RSS without crossing each other's path:

 Ghosh addressed a meeting outside the Calcutta University premises after varsity authorities denied

-permission for a seminar inside the campus in which she was scheduled to speak.
+permission for a seminar inside the campus where she was scheduled to speak.

 "If the objective of the fight is the same, everyone should hit the streets against the Hindutva forces without